I love kettlebell swings and one of the easiest ways to speed you your weight loss results is to do them on the empty stomach.

 Let me explain.

-That is your work environment and everything that you do at work.
+- Your work environment and everything that you do at work.

 If you spend 12-hours a day at work, and now you put on yourself additional stress by “fasted workouts”, it won’t be long until your cortisol levels will sky-rocket.

 If you stay up late or have a long night out, then fasted training won’t fix the problem.
 The problem is the problem.

 Ideally, you want to do fasted kettlebell swings at home.
 This will save you time.
 But if the only option is driving to the gym at 4:30 am, that’s another stress factor.

 How long should I do fasted kettlebell swings training?

 Remember that everyone is different and you will need to see how your body responds to fasted workouts.

 - I recommend starting from 20-25 minutes per training session.
 When you see how you feel, then you can adjust accordingly.